 - Sun dried tomatoes are VERY EASY to make.
 Slice, drizzle, sprinkle, bake.
 Hands off while they slowly dry in the oven.

-- Remove from oven, and press down on tomatoes with a spatula to release excess moisture, then return to the oven for 1 more hour.
+Step 3: Bake the tomatoes for 4 hours.
+Remove the baking sheet from the oven, and press down on tomatoes with a spatula to release excess moisture, then return to the oven for 1 more hour.

-Store these tomatoes in a sealed container in the refrigerator for up to 2 weeks, or frozen for several months.
-I like to pop a few sprigs of thyme or dried basil into the jars.
+Step 4: Store sun dried tomatoes in an air tight container in the refrigerator for up to 2 weeks, or frozen for several months.
+I like to pop a few sprigs of thyme, oregano, or dried basil into the jars.

 Once you have a pan of sweet, colorful dried tomatoes, there are endless ways to use them!

-- Toss them into pasta for little bites of pure bliss.
+- Toss them into pasta or pasta salads for little bites of pure bliss.

-- Add them to salads to a pop of flavor.
+- Add them to salads for a pop of flavor.

-- Process them up with your fresh basil to make a truly special pesto.
+- Process them up with your fresh basil to make a truly special sun-dried tomato pesto.

 - Flavor your salad dressings by chopping them finely (or blending them) into a basic vinaigrette.